Self-hosted DBtune on Docker Compose

 DBtune agent

-The DBtune agent can be setup as it normally done with DBtune Saas platform, where the agent is run outside of the docker-network, communicating via the open 8000 port.
+The DBtune agent can be set up as it is normally done with the DBtune SaaS platform, where the agent runs outside of the Docker network, communicating via the open 8000 port.

-If you wish to host the dbtune-agent inside of the docker-network via docker compose, alongside the DBtune platform stack, you will need to update the server_url to point to the web container inside the docker-compose network.
+If you wish to host the DBtune agent inside the Docker network via docker compose alongside the platform stack, you will need to update the server_url to point to the web container inside the Docker Compose network.

-Please note that this agent is the same as the agent in the SaaS solution — More information can be found in the DBtune documentation.
-The agent is open-source and written in GoLang.
+The agent is the same as the agent in the SaaS solution — more information can be found in the DBtune documentation.
+The agent is open-source and written in Go.

 Programmatic access